Australia's Cummins sold for record $2.17m at IPL - France 24

 Maxwell has scored 1,397 runs in the IPL at an average of 22.9 at a rapid strike rate of 161.13.

+South Africa's veteran fast bowler Dale Steyn was third time lucky when Bangalore picked up the 36-year-old at his base price of 20 million rupees ($282,000).
+He went unsold twice.

+Indian leg-spinner Pravin Tambe became the oldest player to be sold -- to KKR -- at 48 years.

-A total of 338 players are under the hammer at the auction for the 13th edition of the cash-rich league.
+A total of 338 players went under the hammer at the auction for the 13th edition of the cash-rich league.

+The IPL, which was hit by a spot-fixing scandal in 2013, has emerged as the world's wealthiest league in the sport, with the tournament replicated by other nations such as Australia.

 © 2019 AFP